2.2 Priority Populations, Stakeholders, and Participation

 Knowledge holdersWho understands local history, culture, trust, and access?

-Resource holdersWho controls space, funding, staff, transportation, or communication channels?
+Resource holdersWho controls space, funding, staff, transportation, or channels?

 Decision makersWho can approve, block, or sustain action?

-The exam may ask which stakeholder should be involved first.
-If the scenario concerns a specific population, the people most affected should usually be included early.
-Their involvement can reveal barriers that professionals might miss, such as clinic hours, stigma, translation quality, childcare, safety, or transportation.
+The exam may ask which stakeholder to involve first.
+When the scenario concerns a specific population, the people most affected should usually be included early, because they reveal barriers professionals miss: clinic hours, stigma, translation quality, childcare, safety, or transportation cost.

 Participation and cultural humility

 Participation improves assessment quality because community members help define what the data mean.
-A survey may show low attendance at diabetes classes.
-Without stakeholder input, a team might assume lack of motivation.
-With input, the team may learn that classes are held during work hours, examples do not match local foods, and participants distrust the host agency.
-The same number leads to a different and better conclusion.
+Suppose a survey shows low attendance at diabetes classes.
+Without stakeholder input, a team might assume "lack of motivation."
+With input, the team learns classes meet during work hours, the food examples do not match local diets, and participants distrust the host agency.
+The same number yields a very different and far better conclusion.

-Cultural humility means approaching assessment as a learner, not as an outside expert who already knows the answer.
+Cultural humility means approaching assessment as a lifelong learner rather than an outside expert who already knows the answer.
 It includes recognizing power differences, asking respectful questions, using preferred language, and sharing interpretation with those affected.
-It also means avoiding stereotypes.
-A cultural factor should be supported by community input or credible evidence, not assumed from group identity.
+Note the contrast with cultural competence, which implies an end-state of mastery; the CHES framework emphasizes humility because culture is not a fixed checklist.
+A cultural factor should be supported by community input or credible evidence, never assumed from group identity.

 Exam decision rules

-When two answer choices both involve stakeholders, choose the one that is most connected to the assessment question.
-If the question is about barriers among migrant farmworkers, input from workers and trusted service providers may be stronger than input only from a distant administrator.
-If the question is about school policy, students, parents, school staff, and administrators may all matter.
+When two answer choices both involve stakeholders, choose the one most connected to the assessment question.
+If the issue is barriers among migrant farmworkers, input from the workers and trusted service providers beats input from a distant administrator.
+If the issue is school policy, students, parents, school staff, and administrators may all matter.

-Area I answers should also protect feasibility.
-A beautiful assessment plan that ignores language access, literacy, transportation, or trust may not produce valid information.
-The best answer often includes accessible methods, representative participation, and a clear link between data collection and later planning.
+Area I answers must also protect feasibility.
+A polished assessment plan that ignores language access, literacy, transportation, or trust may not produce valid information.
+The best answer typically pairs accessible methods, representative participation, and a clear link from data collection to later planning.
+Watch for distractors that involve stakeholders "for show" (after decisions are already made) or that consult only convenient, unaffected groups.

 Test Your Knowledge